What is the European Semester?

 During the European Semester Member States are supposed to align their budgetary and economic policies with the objectives and rules agreed at the EU level.
 The European Semester starts with the publication of the Annual Growth Survey (AGS).
 The AGS sets out the broader EU objectives for the year to come, with a focus on the economy.
 Members States produce National Reform Programmes (NRPs) addressing how they implement reform, that are then analysed by the European Commission and the European Council.
 The European Council replies to the Member States with Country Specific Recommendations (CSRs) as an assessment of their efforts to achieve the EU objectives addressed to their countries.

-Our work in relation to the European Semester and hence Europe 2020 Strategy:
+Our work in relation to the European Semester:

 Annual Growth Survey (AGS)